yosami14/Notes/Readme.md

 Welcome to the README file!

-This repository contains **informative notes** on JavaScript and Bootstrap.
+This repository contains **informative notes** on JavaScript and Bootstrap on **Web-Dev Folder**.
 To navigate through the content efficiently, you will find the two main pages listed **below**.
 Each main page further includes relevant subpages that delve into specific topics.

 **Main Pages:**
 1. JavaScript